DefangLabs/defang-docs/docs/providers/digitalocean/digitalocean.md

 Why should you use Defang with DigitalOcean?
 Defang allows you to easily create and manage full, scalable applications with DigitalOcean.
 Defang aims to make it easier to deploy your services to the cloud.
 DigitalOcean is one of the most popular cloud providers in the world and with Defang, you dont have to waste your time understanding the complexities and challenges of the DigitalOcean platform.
 Let Defang do it for you and spend more time working on whats important to you!

 ## Getting Started

+### Install Defang

 To get started with the Defang BYOC DigitalOcean Provider, first [install the latest version of the Defang CLI](../getting-started#authenticate-with-defang).

+### Sign up for DigitalOcean
 Next make sure you have signed up for a [DigitalOcean account](https://try.digitalocean.com/freetrialoffer/).

+### Authenticate with DigitalOcean
-After signing up for your account, be sure to setup your [personal access token](https://docs.digitalocean.com/reference/api/create-personal-access-token/) as well as your [Spaces access key](https://docs.digitalocean.com/products/spaces/how-to/manage-access/).
-Next, save these values as environment variables with the names `DIGITALOCEAN_TOKEN`, `SPACES_ACCESS_KEY_ID`, and `SPACES_SECRET_ACCESS_KEY`.
+After signing up for your account, be sure to setup your [personal access token](https://docs.digitalocean.com/reference/api/create-personal-access-token/).
+Defang will need to find this value in your shell as the `DIGITALOCEAN_TOKEN` environment variable.

+### Authenticate with DigitalOcean Spaces
+You will also need a [Digital Ocean Spaces access key](https://docs.digitalocean.com/products/spaces/how-to/manage-access/).
+Defang will need to find this value in your shell as the `SPACES_ACCESS_KEY_ID`, and `SPACES_SECRET_ACCESS_KEY` environment variables.

+### Configure your shell environment

 ```bash
 export DIGITALOCEAN_TOKEN=<your-token>